 Long ago, I had hair to my waist.
-After a bit too much dying and not enough heat protectant spray it drastically began to break a few inches from my scalp.
-I let it grow out to my chin, and proceeded to hack it all off.
+After too much dying and insufficient heat protectant spray, it drastically began to break a few inches from my scalp.
+I let it grow to my chin and hacked it all off.
 Then began the mission to grow my hair back to my waistline.
 In one year, it’s already past my shoulders.
-It’s more than the stated six inches per year that hair normally grows.
+It’s more than the stated six inches per year that hair usually grows.
 Here are the best vitamins for hair growth that can help you do the same thing.

 Taking Prenatal Vitamins For Hair Growth

-Prenatal vitamins are sold over the counter, and they are among the best vitamins on the market.
-If you’d like to use this tip to help your hair grow faster, make sure that they have biotin in them.
+Prenatal vitamins are sold over the counter and among the best vitamins on the market.
+If you’d like to use this tip to help your hair grow faster, ensure they have biotin.
 Biotin, which is also called B-7.

-You’ll want to check the recommended daily allowance on the back of prenatal vitamins before taking them.
-Pregnant women have different nutritional needs, and taking too much of certain vitamins can cause adverse effects.
+You’ll want to check the recommended daily allowance for prenatal vitamins before taking them.
+Pregnant women have different nutritional needs, and taking too much of specific vitamins can cause adverse effects.

 Taking Biotin For Hair Growth

 Biotin is touted as being the best supplement for hair growth again and again.
 What is Biotin, though?
-It’s actually a vitamin that is also referred to as B-7.
-(Because it’s called B-7 you may be getting plenty of biotin already and not know it.)
+It’s a vitamin that is also referred to as B-7.
+(Because it’s called B-7, you may be getting plenty of biotin already and not know it.)

 How Does Biotin Help Hair Grow?

-There is limited research to support this, but the research there is supports that biotin can help hair grow.
+There is limited research to support this, but the research supports that biotin can help hair grow.
 Two studies were performed in which participants were given either a supplement that contained biotin or a placebo.
-In both studies, the participants that took the supplement saw a significant amount of hair growth compared to those that did not.
+In both studies, the participants who took the supplement saw significant hair growth compared to those who did not.

 Recommended Daily Intake

 It’s extremely rare for someone to have a biotin deficiency.
 Typically, we get the DRI from the food that we eat.
 Because of that, there isn’t a DRI.
-Instead, experts have weighed in to offer guidelines due to people taking supplements that have biotin in them, such as hair and nail vitamins.
-If you’re over ten years old, you can safely take 30-100 mcg per day.
+Instead, experts have weighed in to offer guidelines due to people taking supplements with biotin, such as hair and nail vitamins.
+You can safely take 30-100 mcg daily if you’re over ten years old.

 Foods That Have Biotin In Them